 What is an Inquiry by Arbitrator (“Inquiry”)?
 This is a final and binding arbitration conducted in terms of the Labour Relations Act (LRA) in the place of a disciplinary or incapacity (performance / ill health) hearing.

-What legislation governs an IBA?
+What legislation governs an Inquiry?
 Section 188A of the LRA.

 What policy determines the process?
-The arbitration will be conducted in accordance with:
+The Inquiry will be conducted in accordance with:

 - Section 188A of the LRA;